-Press the [RTTY] button to enter the RTTY mode.
+- Press the [RTTY] button to enter the RTTY mode.
 One press of the [RTTY] button will engage RTTY operation using "LSB" injection, which is generally used in the Amateur service.
 In this mode, both the "RTTY" and "LSB" LEDs will light up.
 To switch to USB-side injection in RTTY, press the [RTTY] button once more.
 Both the "RTTY" and "USB" LEDs will now be illuminated.
-Repeatedly pressing the [RTTY] button will toggle between LSB and USB injection on RTTY.

-2. When you begin typing on your TU or computer keyboard, the command to transmit should automatically be sent to the transceiver, causing it to enter the transmit mode.
+Repeatedly. - [RTTY] button once more.
+Both the "RTTY" and "USB" LEDs will now be illuminated.
+Repeatedly pressing the [RTTY] button will toggle between LSB and USB injection on RTTY. - When you begin typing on your TU or computer keyboard, the command to transmit should automatically be sent to the transceiver, causing it to enter the transmit mode.